Alexey Dobrovolsky: Views and thought

-In accordance with his views, Dobrovolsky singled out particular historical figures as antiheroes of Russian history.
+In keeping with his views, Dobrovolsky identified particular historical figures as the antagonists of Russian history.
 The central place in this list was given to Prince Vladimir Svyatoslavich.
-Dobrovolsky developed one of the most ideologically significant Russian neopagan myths of the Judeo-Khazar origin of Prince Vladimir, blaming this for the Christianization of Kievan Rusʹ, as Christianity is a tool for the enslavement of the "Aryans" by the Jews.
-He borrowed this idea from the book Dezionization by Valery Yemelyanov, another one of the founders of Russian neopaganism.
-Dobrovolsky repeated the first part of this myth without changes: Vladimir was the son of Prince Svyatoslav from Malusha, the housekeeper of his mother, Princess Olga.
-Yemelyanov and Dobrovolsky stated that the name Malusha is derivative of the Jewish name Malka.
-They claimed that Malusha's father was a "rabbi" who bore the Hebrew name Malk, a descendant of the Khazar Jews.
-Dobrovolsky supplemented the second part of the myth about the deeds of Vladimir with new details.
-He considered Byzantium the main culprit for the introduction of Christianity in Rus'.
-According to him, Vladimir introduced the Inquisition and propagandized alcoholism during his reign.
-The result of the prince's reign was the spiritual disarmament of the Slavs, a reduction of their numbers, and their inability to resist the Mongol-Tatar hordes.
+Dobrovolsky developed one of the most ideologically fundamental Russian neo-pagan myths: that of the Jewish-Khazar origins of Prince Vladimir, blaming this for the Christianization of Kievan Rusʹ, as Christianity is allegedly a tool for the enslavement of the "Aryans" by the Jews.
+He borrowed this idea from the book Dezionization by Valery Yemelyanov, another one of the founders of Russian neo-paganism.
+Dobrovolsky repeated the first part of this myth unchanged: Vladimir was the son of Prince Svyatoslav by Malusha, the housekeeper of his mother, Princess Olga.
+Yemelyanov and Dobrovolsky claimed that the name Malusha is derived from the Hebrew name Malka.
+They asserted that Malusha's father was a "rabbi" who bore the Hebrew name Malk and was a descendant of the Khazar Jews.
+Dobrovolsky supplemented the second part of this myth with new details.
+He considered Byzantium to be the main culprit in the introduction of Christianity to Rus'.
+According to him, Vladimir introduced an inquisition and propagandized alcoholism, which emerged during his reign.
+Vladimir's reign resulted in the spiritual disarmament of the Slavs, a decline in their numbers, and their inability to resist the Mongol-Tatar hordes.

-Dobrovolsky did not believe in Perun and other gods, believing that the ancestors did not believe in gods but in spirits and thus honored their lineage.
-According to his claims, the statues of Perun and other gods were erected in Kiev during the time of Vladimir Svyatoslavich at the instigation of the Jews in order to discredit paganism with bloody sacrifices and prepare the people for the introduction of Christianity.
+Dobrovolsky did not believe in Perun and other gods, believing that his ancestors believed not in gods, but in spirits and revered their lineage.
+According to him, the statues of Perun and other gods were erected in Kiev during Vladimir's reign at the instigation of the Jews, in order to discredit paganism through bloody sacrifices and prepare the people for the introduction of Christianity.

-Capitalism, according to Dobrovolsky, is "a monstrous offspring of Judeo-Christianity" and a "Western plutocracy, which is the result of the internal development of Judeo-Christianity": "capitalism and conscience are incompatible".
-For this reason, modern industrial society has brought the world to the brink of ecological catastrophe, for which nature will take cruel revenge.
-Like the Nazis, he believed that the townspeople had betrayed national values and became bourgeois, but contrary to the Nazis, he saw the Russian Revolution as an uprising of the village against the city and "Russian truth against Judeo-Christian falsehood".
-He called Bolshevism "the element of the Russian soul" and contrasted it with Marxism.
-Declaring the Russian Revolution "an attempt to return to our natural independent path," he revived such concepts as national bolshevism and Eurasianism, which were popular in the 1920s among some white Russian émigrés.
-Dobrovolsky called for an alliance of nationalists and "communist patriots" in the name of building "Russian national socialism".
+Capitalism, according to Dobrovolsky, is "a monstrous offspring of Judeo-Christianity" and a "Western plutocracy resulting from the internal development of Judeo-Christianity": "capitalism and conscience are incompatible."
+Thus, modern industrial society has brought the world to the brink of environmental disaster, for which Nature will take its cruel revenge.
+Like the Nazis, he believed that city dwellers had betrayed national values and became bourgeois.
+But contrary to the Nazis, he saw the Russian Revolution as an uprising of the village against the city and "Russian truth against Judeo-Christian falsehood".
+He called Bolshevism "an element of the Russian soul" and contrasted it with Marxism.
+Declaring the Russian Revolution "an attempt to return to our natural, independent path," he revived concepts such as national bolshevism and Eurasianism, popular in the 1920s among some white Russian émigrés.
+Dobrovolsky called for an alliance between nationalists and "communist patriots" in the name of building "Russian national socialism".